NiveusLuna/KA2-bugfix/README.md

 	- Units exiting ISC large yard can get stuck against northern barrier
 	- Upgrading Gorn outpost results in it losing its footprint

+TODO (list kindly provided by Admiral Nat on Discord)

+- The Lyran outpost upgrade loses its footprint.
+- The Klingon's Experimental BoP couldn't use the explore or search and destroy commands.
+- The Kronos Class couldn't attack planets despite being a battlecruiser, which can attack planets.
+- The Gorn's Lyran-tech Carrier stopped counting toward its cap of one if upgraded with Hydran technology.
+- The ISC transporter effect was broken.
+(The race odf was looking for btransport, rather than itransport.)
+- The ISC Carrier's Hydran-tech upgrade costed precious metals/latinum, even though the ISC don't use that resource.
+(I just swapped it for a tritanium/metal cost instead.)
+- The ships repairing at Hydran Starbases and Outposts would visibly clip into the station.
+(Change the repairside for both to 2.)
+- The Hydran's fighter miniaturization research didn't do anything.
+(I added it as a requirement for the carrier conversion, since that's apparently the intention.)
+- The Orion Pirate unit cap was broken.
+- Type 400 civilian cargo ships and scavengers couldn't use their tractor beams, due to lacking weapon hitpoints.
+- There was a small chance that a Class L Planet would be named J-30823.
+- AIs wouldn't use wormhole generators properly, always opening wormholes to the bottom left corner of the map.
+Adding aitargetlocation = 1 to the relevant weapons fixed that.
+- The Gorn-ISC mixed-tech Plasmatic Pulsar Device was missing its hotkey.